MFL Policy

 The children are taught to know and understand how to:

-- Ask and answer questions; Use correct pronunciation and intonation;
+- Use correct pronunciation and intonation;

 - Memorise words;